 If the employee is requesting leave because of the employee's own or a covered relation's serious health condition, employee must provide appropriate medical certification from the relevant health care provider within 15 calendar days after employee requests leave, if practicable.
 If employee provides at least 30 days notice the medical certification should be provided before leave begins.
 Failure to provide requested medical certification in a timely manner may be grounds for delay of leave.
-The certification must include the name, address, phone and fax numbers of the health care provider and the type of medical practice, the approximate date on which the serious health condition began and its probable duration, a statement documenting the need for leave, and confirmation that, if the employee is the patient, employee is unable to perform one or more of the essential functions of the employee's job due to the serious health condition or, if a family member is the patient, confirmation that the family member is in need of care.
+The certification must include the name, address, phone and fax numbers of the health care provider and the type of medical practice, the approximate date on which the serious health condition began and its probable duration, a statement documenting the need for leave, and confirmation that, if the employee is the patient, employee is unable to perform one or more of the essential functions of the patient, confirmation that the family member is in need of care.